 About the Pardot Integration

-If you use Pardot as part of your marketing tech stack, you can integrate it with your Uberflip Hub to get the most out of both platforms.
-Within your Hub, Form CTAs are a highly effective way to generate leads — over 7x more effective than traditional landing pages.
+If you use Pardot as part of your marketing tech stack, you can integrate it with your Uberflip account to get the most out of both platforms.
+Within your Hubs, Form CTAs are a highly effective way to generate leads — over 7x more effective than traditional landing pages.
 And once you've generated those leads, you need to do something with them — which is where Marketing Automation Platforms (MAPs) like Pardot shine.

 Form CTAs are designed to stream the leads they capture to a MAP, where you can make them part of your lead nurturing strategy.
 With Pardot specifically, you have the option of adding these leads to your main Prospect List, or to a Pardot List of your choice.